mintpepper95/KnowledgeIsPower/Javascript/Classes.md

 In JS, distinction between derived constructor and other functions.
 Derived constructors have a special internal property called `[[ConstructorKind]]:"derived"`.
 This affects its behaviour with `new` keyword.
 When a regular fn executes with `new`, it creates an empty object and assigns it to `this`.

 Derived constructors don't do this, expects parent constructor to do this.
-So parent constructor has to be called, else `this` won't be created.
-If derived class has no constructor (can happen when parent has parameter less constructor), then parent constructor is called.
+So parent constructor has to be called, else `this` won't be created. `If derived class has no constructor (when parent has parameter-less constructor), then parent constructor is called.`

-There is no difference between no constructor and empty parameterless constructor.
+There is no difference between no constructor and empty parameter-less constructor.

 ```ts
 class Animal {